CompuTec/computec-docs/docs/appengine/plugins-user-guide/processforce.md

         - PublisherApp = "SAPB1",
         - EventType = "SAPB1Object"

-    If this job is enabled, Batch Synchronization is handled by AppEngine.
+    If this job is enabled, Batch Synchronization is handled by CompuTec AppEngine.
 Otherwise, synchronization is managed by the CompuTec WMS service when using CompuTec WMS.

     This job improves the performance and efficiency of both ProcessForce and CompuTec WMS by ensuring seamless and accurate batch data synchronization.